 - If your proposal requires major notification, letters will be sent to the adjoining neighbours, a sign placed on the site and an advertisement placed in the newspaper.
 Notification is carried out by the Planning and Land Authority after a development application has been lodged in the merit track or impact track.

-- For some development applications you will be required to get approvals from other ACT agencies such as ActewAGL and the Territory and Municipal Services Directorate (TAMSD).
+- For some development applications you will be required to get approvals from other ACT agencies such as ActewAGL and the Transport Canberra and City Services Directorate (TCCS).